HowieHwong/TrustworthyLFM/README.md

 CodexLeaks: Privacy Leaks from Code Generation Language Models in GitHub Copilot [Privacy]

-On Robustness of Prompt-based Semantic Parsing with Large Pre-trained Language Model: An Empirical Study on Codex
+On Robustness of Prompt-based Semantic Parsing with Large Pre-trained Language Model: An Empirical Study on Codex [Robustness]

 ## Other Large Foundation Model